 Considering how much it costs buy naming rights for a stadium and how many casual bettors might be piqued by or attracted to the “official” status, that doesn’t seem a bad use of $25 million on a 3-year commitment.
 Some in the industry are displeased because the deal might legitimize the NBA and other leagues’ position that sportsbooks should use only “official” league data to grade wagers; yet, courts have held that sports scores and stats are public domain information and therefore not protectable.

 Further on MGM — this week it announced a deal with regional casino operator Boyd Gaming.
 And now Boyd Gaming has a deal with FanDuel Group — with an eye toward establishing an online sports betting presence.

 Back into the Northeast Corridor, DraftKings launched the first legal mobile sports betting app outside Nevada, with the app’s limited release (so far) in New Jersey.
-Here’s a first look at the nuts and bolts, here’s some background, and here’s some more discussion/review about its functionality as observed post-launch.
+Here’s some more discussion/review about its functionality as observed post-launch.